prernaadvani/whatsprernacooking/_posts/2026-05-26-tofu-shawarma.md

 * 1 tablespoon sumac
 * pinch of salt
 * pinch of sugar
-* Juice of 1 lemon
+* juice of 1 lemon

 For tofu: